New results from the technological prototype of the CALICE highly-granular silicon tungsten electromagnetic calorimeter

 \subsection{In-shower cell energy spectrum}

-The energy deposited in 3 types of boards by 3\u{GeV} electron showers are displayed in figure~\ref{pic:in-shower}.
+The energy deposited in 3 types of boards at 3 depths in 3\u{GeV} electron showers is displayed in Fig.~\ref*{pic:in-shower}.

-The contributions from singles, pairs or triplets of particles can be clearly separated in the FEV13-based ASU, placed at the front of the calorimeter, after 1.6\u{X_0}.
+Despite the difference of positions and quality of the boards, by comparing the response, the following conclusion can be drawn.
+The contributions from singles, pairs, or triplets of particles can be clearly separated in the FEV13-based ASU, placed at the front of the calorimeter, after 1.6\u{X_0}.
 This is well reproduced by the raw simulation (no digitization applied).
 It can be observed that the noise contribution, which should enlarge the peaks, is small.
-The effective threshold can be determined, at a value of about $1/4^\mathrm{th}$ of a the most probable value (MPV) of a MIP, with a small dispersion.
+The effective threshold can unambiguously be determined, in this case at a value of about 1/4th of the most probable value (MPV) of a MIP~\footnote{~for a 320\u{μm} sensor the MPV is about 70 ADC counts above the pedestal}, with a small dispersion.

-At the place of the COB-based ASU, placed at 3.2\u{X_0} from the front, only the single particles and pairs can be seen.
-A threshold can be estimated around $1/2.5^\mathrm{th}$ of the MPV.
+At the place of the COB based ASU, placed at 3.2\u{X_0} from the front, only the single particle and pairs can be seen.
+A threshold can be estimated around 0.4\u{MPV}.

 Past the maximum of the shower (6.8\u{X_0}), the single- and two-particle peaks are still visible in the simulated data, but are washed out by the noise on the FEV11-based ASU.
-Here, the identification of the main peak is unclear: it could be a single-particle with washed-out 2-particle peak, or the 2-particle peak, with the single-particle one cut-out by the electronics threshold.
+In this case, even the identification of the main peak in the data is unclear: it could be a single-particle with washed-out 2-particle peak, or the 2-particle peak, with the single-particle one cut-out by the electronics threshold.
 Only the comparison with neighbouring layers and scaling allows deciding for the first hypothesis.
-An effective threshold around $1/1.5^\mathrm{th}$ of the \u{MPV} can be estimated, cutting part of the foot of first peak.
+An effective threshold around 2/3\u{MPV} can be estimated, cutting part of the foot of first peak.

 Provided a sufficient signal-to-noise ratio, in-shower calibration of the response to a MIP and position of the threshold can thus be performed.